apache/cloudstack-docs-admin/source/administration.rst

    Syslog manager.
 To specify multiple external managers, separate the IP addresses and other configuration values with commas (,).

-   Note
-   ----

-   The recommended maximum number of SNMP or Syslog managers is 20 for each.
+   .. note:: The recommended maximum number of SNMP or Syslog managers is 20 for each.

    The following example shows how to configure two SNMP managers at IP